Theemim/GeckoPrefsExporter/README.md

 ### GeckoPrefsExporter

-GeckoPrefsExporter.js is a Javascript snippet that exports preferences (application settings) from Gecko-based programs such as Firefox, SeaMonkey, Thunderbird, Palemoon, and others.
+GeckoPrefsExporter.js is a Javascript snippet that exports preferences (application settings) from Gecko-based programs such as Firefox, SeaMonkey, Thunderbird, Pale Moon, and others.
 It can be executed in these applications via their [Scratchpad](https://developer.mozilla.org/en-US/docs/Tools/Scratchpad).
 You may find this useful when:

 * The about:config interface doesn't suffice
 * You want to see both the user values and default values for prefs